groonga/groonga/test/command/suite/defrag/pat/README.md

 * test/command/suite/defrag/pat/multiple_segments/after_load.test
   * Test with big data using multiple segments

+## Defragment a few times

+Defragmentation should succeed no matter how many times it is run.

+* test/command/suite/defrag/pat/repeat_load_defrag_delete.test

 ## `_id` reused

 Defragmentation should succeed if the key buffer is no longer in `_id` order because `_id` is reused.